MolSSI-Education/python-package-best-practices/_episodes/05-testing.md

 ~~~
 """
-Unit and regression test for the molssi_devops_2019 package.
+Unit and regression test for the molssi_devops package.
 """

 # Import package, test suite, and other packages as needed